LibraryBeales/Exploratory_Data_Analysis/index.md

 ## Project #1: Importing Data and Discovering Basic Information

 This first project will use basic python and the `pandas` package to introduce the data import process and the early exploration process.
-All the lessons on this page use the ______ dataset.
+All the lessons on this page use this [2014 Census Data](https://raw.githubusercontent.com/LibraryBeales/Exploratory_Data_Analysis/refs/heads/main/adult.csv) dataset.

 In this project you will:
 1. Use the `read_csv` function in pandas to import a csv file.